-Identifying an off-CPU Bottleneck
+Identifying an Off-CPU Bottleneck

 Data for a new microservice showed that throughput was constrained and showing signs of an off-CPU bottleneck.
 This post summarises the approach to investigating the problem from a Linux perspective and shows how system calls can be analysed to identify where time is being spent.

-Strategic observability and tracing toolsets had not yet been implemented so we were given direct access to the hosts allow local observability tools to be installed.
+Strategic observability and tracing toolsets had not yet been implemented so we were given direct access to the hosts to allow local observability tools to be installed.
 The service was running on an AWS EKS node (c6g.large) as a single container (500m, 500Mi) with JVM max heap configured to 85% of the container allocation.
 A single load generator rated up to 9000 req/sec was used for the testing, connected using a private link to a VPC endpoint service.
 All data transfers and packet rates were significantly less than the AWS stress testing policy.

 Throughput